-Employers make a significant investment in peo- To achieve it, workers need mental and physical health, nurtured by a supportive environment that gives to shortchange people's potential with inadequate, interpret and experience events in positive actions.
+To achieve it, workers need mental and physical health, nurtured by imperative for bottom line success, the potential reasupportive environment that gives interpret and experience events in a way that leads to productive, positive actions.

 WELLBEING THOUGHT STARTERS

 Informed by insights from our research, we've developed some settings that can be a catalyst for intentionally designing work environments that support the physical, cognitive and emotional needs of people at work.